This is the team’s playbook, your playbook.

 In any task management system, it's important to have a clear understanding of the product development process.
 The Current Sprint is the only prioritized list to which the product team should refer to in order to know what to work on next.
 It represents two weeks of work.
 A story represents a job story, bug fix, engineering task, or general todo.
 Stories start out as a simple idea, 1-2 sentences long.
 Detail is then added, including descriptive wireframes and explaining why (from a business perspective) we are focusing on it.
 Notes on suggested implementation are often added, and at times it is also a good idea to include the acceptance criteria of the story.

 Once the stories in the Sprint have been prioritized and vetted, they are ready for design and development.
 A designer or developer "puts their face on it" by assigning it to themselves and pulling it into the In Progress column.
 The stories in the In Progress column are actively being designed or developed.
 You should never have your face on more than two stories at a time.
 Work is done in a feature git branch.
 When a designer or developer creates a pull request for their feature branch, they move the story to the Code Review column.
 All reviewers must "put their face on it" while reviewing.

-Once every 2 weeks, everyone involved on a project meets in-person or via video conference.
+Once every 2 weeks, everyone involved on a project meets in-person or via video conference to perform a retrospective analysis.
 This is an opportunity for the entire team to discuss achievements, hurdles, and concerns.
-The goal is that everyone leaves feeling excited and empowered for the week of work to come.
+The goal is that everyone leaves feeling excited and empowered for the weeks of work to come.

 The agile master runs this meeting aiming to:

 - Celebrate success.
-Review the work that shipped last week, showing the actual product, and congratulate those who made it happen
+We review the work we shipped, showing the actual product, and congratulate those who made it happen.

 Based on the answers to these questions, we record our plans in the task management system: